validexis/Celestia/README.md

 ---

+## 🔐 Security and Monitoring

+### 🔒 Validator Security
+For best practices and detailed instructions on securing your validator nodes, visit our guide on [Validator Security: Our Approach and Protection Measures](https://services.validexis.com/validator-security-our-approach-and-protection-measures).

+### 📊 Node Monitoring
+Set up monitoring to ensure your nodes are running optimally.
+Check out the [Node Monitoring Guide](https://services.validexis.com/monitoring) for tools and instructions.

+---

 ## 📚 Additional Information
 For more details, visit the [Celestia Documentation](https://services.validexis.com/mainnets/celestia) or open an issue for questions or support.